 - Honey to taste

 Combine equal parts of finely chopped ingredients in a mason jar or other vessel with a tight lid.
 You can adjust the amounts to personal taste, but filling a quart jar half full of chopped ingredients is a good rule of thumb.
-Cover the herbal material with vinegar and allow to steep for up to a month.
-At the end of the month, strain the vinegar and discard the herbal material.
-Mix several tablespoons of honey to the strained Fire Cider and store in the refrigerator.
-Fire Cider should taste sweet and spicy.
+Cover the herbs with vinegar and allow to steep for up to a month.
+At the end of the month, strain the vinegar and discard the herbsl.
+Mix several tablespoons of honey to the strained fire cider and store in the refrigerator.
+Fire cider should taste sweet and spicy.

 Are your allergies acting up this time of year?
 Try the Miracle Cure for Spring Allergies we made in the springtime.
 It will be just as effective now.